 It starts with the product.
 We’ll talk about 2 different elements here: Quality and Prepping

 Quality and fat content are both important.
 If you can grind your own, or you’re willing to, it’ll easily be the best result.
 I highly recommend 80/20, which will give you the best possible crust when you’re searing.
 85/15 will work too, but anything leaner and you will not have the same results.

 You want to use loose meat, forming loose balls of beef for patties.
 I cannot stress this enough (see photo above).
 It’s important because the meat will spread out more easily and you will also press out fewer juices when you’re smashing.
 The burgers will have more texture and flavor.
 Show them the love!

 Tip 2: Accessorize

-The flat-top could be an iron skillet or a griddle.
-Smash burgers are pretty messy from the splatter, prompting me to cook them outside.
-I’ve made them on my cast iron over open flames, but the griddle is my preferred choice.
+The flat-top could be a cast-iron skillet or a propane gas griddle.
+Smashburgers are pretty messy from the splatter, prompting me to cook them outside, so a griddle is my preferred choice.
 This allows you to cook multiple burgers and toast your buns at the same time.

 - Ground beef 80/20, formed into 3oz loose balls per patty

 - Potato buns